 We would also like to return to Northern Costa Rica, Nicaragua and Panama to visit some small congregations, communities, and families who feel alone in the faith.
 In Nicaragua, there is a widow whom we have supported for the last 3 years; she now has some needs that we would like to help with.

 As a ministry it is our strong desire to teach Torah to all people, but especially to the poor, the widows, and the orphans where we live and any other place YHWH directs.
 As such, we come across a great many needs.
 The greatest need is prayer for us and for all whom we come in contact with.

 We ask for your prayers.
 Please pray that Abba continues to provide the strength and resources we need to do his good work, teaching others to follow his Torah and taking care of the poor, the widows, and the orphans.

-If you would like to know more about what we do, how we live, or how YHWH is using us to do his work, please visit our website at: http://www.lchaimpuravida.com/
+If you would like to know more about what we do, how we live, or how YHWH is using us to do his work, please visit us on Facebook at: https://www.facebook.com/lchaimpuravida

 The Montañez family

 As before, we hope that you have been blessed by this peek inside the life of a family dependent upon the provision of the Creator.